 - (a) Scholarly Leaves, and - (b) Personal Leaves. - 3.1.1 Scholarly Leave.
 A scholarly leave may be granted only on the basis of evidence that the activity to be undertaken during such leave will contribute to the professional and scholarly qualifications of the faculty member.
 Scholarly leaves may be granted to faculty members for the purpose of pursuing graduate studies leading to a terminal degree in the faculty member's primary discipline or in another discipline when that will benefit the University. - 3.1.2 Personal Leave.
-A personal leave is a leave which is not a scholarly leave and which is granted for matters of a non-medical nature of such significance as to warrant a faculty member's absence from his or her faculty responsibility.
+A personal leave is a leave which is not a scholarly leave and which is granted for matters of a non-medical nature of such significance as to warrant a faculty member's absence from their faculty responsibility.

-To be eligible for a scholarly or personal leave without pay, a faculty member must have completed two (2) years of continuous full-time service at the University.
-This eligibility requirement may be waived at the discretion of the University Provost (or his or her designee).
+To be eligible for a scholarly or personal leave without pay, a faculty member must be a full-time member who has completed two (2) years of continuous full-time service at the University.
+This eligibility requirement may be waived at the discretion of the University Provost (or their designee).